mafintosh/dns-discovery/README.md

  - **name** The app name that was unannounced.
  - **port** The port that was unannounced.

+#### `Event: "traffic" (type, details)`

+Emitted when any kind of message event occurs.
+The `type` will be prefixed with `'in:'` to indicate inbound, and `'out:'` to indicate outbound messages.
+This event is mostly useful for debugging.

+#### `Event: "secrets-rotated"`

+Emitted when the internal secrets used to generate session tokens have been rotated.
+This event is mostly useful for debugging.

 #### `Event: "error" (err)`

 Emitted when networking errors occur, such as failures to bind the socket (EACCES, EADDRINUSE).